pokimadi/poksific/README.md

 By Diepriye Pokima

 == Getting Application Started

-1. At the command prompt, create a new Rails application:
-       <tt>rails new myapp</tt> (where <tt>myapp</tt> is the application name)

-2. Clone Device to your local disk using Git:
+1. Clone Device to your local disk using Git:

 	   <tt> git clone git@github.com:pokimadi/poksific.git </tt>

-3. Install all the required gems for the application: exec bundle install
+2. Install all the required gems for the application:

+		<tt>exec bundle install</tt>

 3. Set up database:
 		rake db:migrate

 4. This application requires an admin User to be set up before use:
 		Rails Console